AdobeDocs/experience-manager-core-components.en/help/developing/data-layer/analytics-integration.md

 The Adobe Analytics Extension enables the integration of Analytics with Launch.

-1. In Adobe Launch select the newly property that you created in [step 3.](#integrate-launch)
+1. In Adobe Launch select the newly added property that you created in [step 3.](#integrate-launch)
 1. Navigate to the **Extensions** tab and select **Catalog**.
 1. Search for **Adobe Analytics**.
 1. Click **Install**.